halmasieh/jarvis_data_eng_HomaAlmasieh/python_data_analytics/README.md

 </p>

-- Create a merged dataset for active users (new and  existing users), and plot a bar chart to compare them for each month As it is shown in the following graph,  the number of active users has the same trend as monthly sales and the number of new users added to the customers, there is no significant difference in various months.
+- Create a merged dataset for active users (new and  existing users), and plot a bar chart to compare them for each month

+As it is shown in the following graph,  the number of active users has the same trend as monthly sales and for the number of new users that added to the existing customers, there is no significant difference in various months.
 LGS experiences the highest and lowest number of new users in December 2009 and December 2011, respectively.

 <p align="center">